StarArawn/kayak_ui/kayak_book/src/widgets/common_props.md

 *Functional Signature: `focusable: Option<bool>`*

 This prop allows you to set the focusability of a widget.
-Focusability comes in three states:

-* `Some(true)` - The widget is focusable
-* `Some(false)` - The widget is not focusable
-* `None` - The widget can be either focusable or not

-If a widget sets its own focusability, this will override the focusability set by a parent widget.
-For more details, check out (TODO: ADD FOCUS SECTION LINK).
+For more details on focusability check out the [Focus Events](../events/focus.md) section.

 ### Usage